taliaglantz/Filmojo/README.md

 <a name="overview"></a>
 ## Overview
-This project was my second project created during General Assembly’s Software Engineering Immersive Course, which I completed from September-December 2021.
+Filmojo was my second project created during General Assembly’s Software Engineering Immersive Course, , which I completed from September-December 2021.

-### Goal
+<strong>The goal:</strong> pair-programme the build of a React application that consumes a public API.

-Pair-programme the build a React application that consumes a public API.
+Filmojo is an app that uses two IMDb APIs to list the top 250 movies.
+The app was created in a 48-hour pair-coded hackathon and it was my first experience of using public APIs and React.

 ### Timeframe
 2-day Hackathon